isovector/constraints-emerge/README.md

 ## Contact

-Please reports bugs and missing features at the [GitHub bugtracker][issuses].
+Please reports bugs and missing features at the [GitHub bugtracker][issues].
 This is also where you can find the [source code][source].

 `constraints-emerge` was written by [Sandy Maguire][me] and is licensed under a